tanmaykulkarni16/T20-World-Cup-2022-Data-Analysis/README.md

+# T20 World Cup 2022 Data Analysis

 Welcome to my data analytics project based on the T20 Cricket World Cup 2022, held in Australia with participation from 16 nations and around 240 players.
 This project leverages Power BI for dashboarding, alongside Python (Pandas) and web scraping for data collection and preprocessing.

-📌 Project Overview
+# 📌 Project Overview

 The goal of this project is to analyze player performance across multiple roles during the 2022 T20 World Cup and build an interactive dashboard to help cricket enthusiasts and analysts identify top performers, compare stats, and select the best playing XI based on different positions and match situations.

-📊 Key Features & Insights
+# 📊 Key Features & Insights

-📈 Personal Stats Dashboard for each player with details on runs, averages, strike rates, wickets, and more.
+1) Personal Stats Dashboard for each player with details on runs, averages, strike rates, wickets, and more.

-🔍 Identify the best Openers, Power Hitters, Anchors, Finishers, All-Rounders, and Specialist Fast Bowlers of the tournament.
+2) Identify the best Openers, Power Hitters, Anchors, Finishers, All-Rounders, and Specialist Fast Bowlers of the tournament.

-👫 Compare two players’ performance side-by-side, including partnership stats.
+3) Compare two players’ performance side-by-side, including partnership stats.

-🏆 Create your own best playing XI using data-driven insights from the entire tournament.
+4) Create your own best playing XI using data-driven insights from the entire tournament.

-📊 Interactive and customizable Power BI dashboards built with DAX measures and parameters for dynamic analysis.
+5) Interactive and customizable Power BI dashboards built with DAX measures and parameters for dynamic analysis.

 🛠️ Tools & Technologies

-Python (Pandas, BeautifulSoup for Web Scraping)
+1) Python (Pandas, BeautifulSoup for Web Scraping)

-Power BI (Data Modelling, Power Query, DAX, Dashboard Design)
+2) Power BI (Data Modelling, Power Query, DAX, Dashboard Design)

-ESPN Cricinfo for data scraping
+3) ESPN Cricinfo for data scraping

-📌 Project Workflow
+# 📌 Project Workflow

-1️⃣ Requirement Scoping
+1️) Requirement Scoping

-2️⃣ Data Collection via Web Scraping from ESPN Cricinfo
+2️) Data Collection via Web Scraping from ESPN Cricinfo

-3️⃣ Data Cleaning and Preprocessing in Pandas
+3️) Data Cleaning and Preprocessing in Pandas

-4️⃣ Data Transformation in Power Query
+4️) Data Transformation in Power Query

-5️⃣ Data Modelling & Building Parameters in Power BI using DAX
+5️) Data Modelling & Building Parameters in Power BI using DAX

-6️⃣ Dashboard Creation and Deployment
+6️) Dashboard Creation and Deployment

-📷 Dashboard Preview
+# 📷 Dashboard Preview

 ![Screenshot 2025-05-18 184621](https://github.com/user-attachments/assets/5853859a-54e0-4429-a4e6-b57ddb4ef1c7)